• Recipes

 What is Warabi Mochi?

-The history of this treat dates back over a thousand years.
-While the ingredients may have been slightly different in the past, the preparation method and taste have remained largely unchanged.
-It can be enjoyed year-round, but in Japan, it is particularly popular during the hot summer months due to its refreshing nature.
+Thanks to its translucent appearance, this treat has been enjoyed in Japan for over a thousand years.
+While the ingredients may have been slightly different in the past, the basic preparation method and flavor have remained largely unchanged.
+Enjoy this traditional Japanese dessert, cherished both in the past and today, at your own table.

-Simply put, 'warabi mochi' comes in variations with a dark, translucent appearance and a colorless, transparent one.
-These differences stem from the choice of ingredients, specifically whether one uses 'warabiko' or 'warabi mochiko.'
+Simply put, warabi mochi comes in two variations: one with a dark, translucent appearance and the other with a colorless, translucent appearance.
+These differences stem from the ingredients used to make this treat, specifically whether it is made with warabiko or warabi mochiko.

-'Warabiko' refers to starch extracted solely from the roots of the bracken fern.
-On the other hand, 'warabi mochiko' includes starches from other ingredients such as kudzu, potatoes, sweet potatoes, and tapioca, in addition to bracken fern.
-When dissolved in water, 'warabiko' turns dark, while 'warabi mochiko' turns white.
+Warabiko refers to the starch extracted solely from the roots of the bracken fern.
+In contrast, warabi mochiko is made from a blend of starches, including those derived from ingredients such as kudzu, potatoes, sweet potatoes, and tapioca, in addition to bracken fern.
+When dissolved in water, warabiko becomes dark, while warabi mochiko turns whitish.

-Originally, warabi mochi was made with 'warabiko.'
-However, as the production of warabiko decreased over time, around 400 years ago, kudzu starch started to be mixed in.
-In modern times, other starches have also been added.
-Therefore, it is now common to use 'warabi mochiko,' a mixed starch that includes bracken starch, when making warabi mochi.
+Originally, warabi mochi was indeed made with pure warabiko.
+However, as the production of warabiko declined over time—starting around 400 years ago—kudzu starch began to be mixed in, and more recently, other starches have also been added.
+Today, it is far more common to use warabi mochiko, a blended starch that contains bracken starch, when making this treat.
+I also use warabi mochiko when taking the photos for this page.

-Traditional warabi mochi, made using 'warabiko,' is still enjoyed today and is also known as "Hon Warabi Mochi" (authentic warabi mochi).
-It has a dark color and a chewy texture.
-It is so soft that picking it up with chopsticks can be challenging, and it melts smoothly in your mouth.
-If you ever have the opportunity to obtain 'warabiko,' I highly recommend trying to make "Hon Warabi Mochi."
+That said, traditional warabi mochi made with warabiko is still enjoyed and is also known as hon warabi mochi (authentic warabi mochi).
+It is so soft that picking it up with chopsticks can be tricky, and it melts smoothly in your mouth.

 warabi mochi